teatreejasmine/StackOverflow/README.md

-# StackOverflow: iOS app for fetching stackoverflow questions tagged ios
+# StackOverflow: iOS app for fetching StackOverflow questions tagged ios

  Displays a list of the latest StackOverflow questions that are tagged “ios”